 Having a successful sales ratio means that your company will surely grow.
 But, is it growing fast enough?

-To make sure your e-commerce website is a well-oiled profit generating machine, consider this surefire tactic – cross-selling.
-It is an effective method to increase e-commerce revenue and AOV that's been adopted by many vendors online.
+To make sure your ecommerce website is a well-oiled profit generating machine, consider this surefire tactic–cross-selling.
+It is an effective method to increase revenue that's been adopted by many vendors online.

-Let's unpick cross-selling, along with 10 examples of e-commerce cross-selling that are bound to inspire growth and expand your bottom line.
+Let's unpack cross-selling, along with 10 examples of ecommerce cross-selling that are bound to inspire growth and expand your bottom line.

-There are a lot of different cross selling strategies you can implement on your e-commerce store, below you’ll find examples of product page cross-sells, checkout-page cross-sells, customer experience cross sells and even cross selling in basket abandonment emails.
+There are a lot of different cross selling strategies you can implement on your e-commerce store, below you’ll find examples of product page cross-sells, checkout-page cross-sells, customer experience cross-sells, and even cross-selling in cart abandonment emails.